 That hard work was evident during Summer League; only time will tell if this is the start of Bembry’s coming-out party.

-Hawks, Atlanta Hawks, Evergreen, Top, Al Horford, DeAndre Bembry, DeMarre Carroll, Dennis Schroder, James Harden, Jeff Teague, Jimmy Butler, Kyle Korver, LeBron James, Taurean Prince, Tim Hardaway Jr, Atlanta Hawks
+Hawks, Atlanta Hawks, Top, Al Horford, DeAndre Bembry, DeMarre Carroll, Dennis Schroder, James Harden, Jeff Teague, Jimmy Butler, Kyle Korver, LeBron James, Taurean Prince, Tim Hardaway Jr, Atlanta Hawks